signalogic/SigDL/README.md

 In addition to the above "pure cloud" solutions, the combined c66x + x86 architecture can also target small-form factor servers in the 30 to 70 W range.
 The images below show a combination of Atom x86 and TI c66x cores in a mini-ITX format, with 32 to 64 c66x cores accessible as half-size PCIe card(s).

 ![Image](https://github.com/signalogic/SigDCA/blob/master/images/deep_learning_c66x_x86_server_32cores_iso_view.png?raw=true "TI c66x + x86 deep learning small server solution, using mini-ITX (iso view)")

+In the mini-ITX images, the motherboard is a dual core Atom (C2358, 1.74 GHz) with 4x GbE interfaces, 8 GB DDR3 mem, 1333 MHz.
+A more suitable motherboard would be a x5-E3940 quad core Atom, with either a x4 or x8 PCIe slot (or mPCIe interface).

 ![Image](https://github.com/signalogic/SigDCA/blob/master/images/deep_learning_c66x_x86_server_32cores_top_view.png?raw=true "TI c66x + x86 deep learning small server solution, using mini-ITX (top view)")